SESYNC-ci/ci-spring2016/Lessons/shiny.md

 Interactive web applications in R
 =================================

 This lesson presents an introduction to creating interactive web applications using the [Shiny](https://cran.r-project.org/web/packages/shiny/index.html) package in R. We will learn about the basic building blocks of a Shiny app, how to create interactive elements, customize them, and arrange them on a page by building a Shiny app with parts of the [Portals teaching database](https://github.com/weecology/portal-teachingdb).
 We will also use [Leaflet](https://rstudio.github.io/leaflet/) to put an map in the app.
 This lesson builds on concepts covered in the [data manipulation](https://github.com/SESYNC-ci/ci-spring2016/blob/master/Lessons/tidyr_dplyr.md) and [geospatial](https://github.com/SESYNC-ci/ci-spring2016/blob/master/Lessons/geospatial.md) lessons and requires the `shiny`, `dplyr`, and `leaflet` libraries.
+You can see the final version of the app that we will make [here](https://shiny.sesync.org/apps/csi-spring2016/).

 File structure
 ==============